 The launch aimed at creating awareness and driving traffic to the IoGT through virtual interactions with featured music performances and talks, from popular artists such as Jah Prayzah, Gemma Griffiths, and Tamy Moyo with remarks from Government, UNICEF and Econet.

 In Zimbabwe, updated content distributed on IoGT is localized and is evolving to cover all the main languages – English, Shona and Ndebele.
-Some of the popular sections include, COVID-19 information and advice for students about the disease, as well as career advice content, and the “All In” section – a special section for adolescents.

 The platform and much of the content featured was made possible with the support of UNICEF’s donors in Zimbabwe through the Health Development Fund, Child Protection Fund and Education Development Fund.

 “The mandate of UNICEF is children’s wellbeing and children’s rights,” said UNICEF Zimbabwe Representative, Laylee Moshiri at the launch.
 “For parents it’s a very important tool, how children should be brought up, the information and skills you need for children to grow up in a healthy way and to live productive lives and reach their full potential.”

 “Communication for Development is a very important and key part of UNICEF and IoGT falls under that portfolio.”

 Over the years, UNICEF and Econet have enjoyed fruitful partnerships in areas of youth participation, communication, education and collaborations in emergency response.
 To lift the financial burden women and children face to access information and learning material, Econet has given IoGT a zero rating – meaning it is free to access for any Econet user through their mobile phones.